-If a percentage is not proposed (i.e., left blank), the County must have the right to execute the option at the same price(s) proposed for the initial contract period.
+If a percentage is not proposed (i.e., left blank), or if it is quoted as zero (0%), the County must have the right to execute the option at the same price(s) proposed for the initial contract period.

 In conducting the cost evaluation, Boone County will evaluate pricing that determines the potential maximum financial liability to the County.